ajst3/Sython/README.md

 # Sython
   Sython is a programming language similar to python, as the name suggests.
 The main difference is that it has explicit typing, scope is defined by brackets.
 The language is interpreted, like Python, using a tree-walk interpreter.
 The language is a work in progress.
-Currently the interpreter can execute variable declarations, print statements and expressions.
+Currently the interpreter can execute variable declarations, print statements and blocks.

 # To Run
-  Must use Python3 to run.
-Create a script with the extension .sy.
-Run command <path_to_sython>/sython.py <script_name>
+  Add <dir_containing_sython>/Sython to Path env variable Must have Python3 to run sython <script_name>.sy